Who is Eiffel Tower on The Masked Singer? All the clues so far

 Whoever triumphs in the season final will join previous winners including Charlie Simpson, Joss Stone, Natalie Imbruglia and Nicola Roberts.

-Twelve celebrities take part in each season, with the final six introduced in tonight’s (Saturday 6 January) episode.

-This includes the intriguing Eiffel Tower, named after the iconic Paris landmark, who looks set to take the contest to new heights.
+One of the characters competing this year is the intriguing Eiffel Tower, named after the iconic Paris landmark.

-Wandering the streets of London, snapped outside Big Ben and The Old Vic theatre, as well as Primrose Hill and Shakespeare’s Globe, Eiffel said their diary was “full to the brim”.
+Wandering the streets of London, snapped outside Big Ben and The Old Vic theatre, as well as Primrose Hill and Shakespeare’s Globe, on their first appearance Eiffel said their diary was “full to the brim”.

 Eiffel was then seen reading a newspaper where the frontpage said: “TJ & The S inducted into the Hall of Fame.”